MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 ---
-title: Create (and edit) with Copilot
+title: Create and edit with Copilot
-description: Use AI powered by GPT to create and edit bot topics, and get your chatbot ready for your users in minutes.
+description: Use AI powered by GPT to create and edit copilot topics, and get your copilot ready for your users in minutes.
 keywords: "PVA"
-ms.date: 7/30/2023
+ms.date: 12/22/2023
 ms.topic: how-to
 author: KendalBond007
 ms.author: iawilt